Prakash-code-sys/Self-ticket-Generate/README.md

 union
 select healthcheck,types,mins,date,
 case
-when balaji = 'A' then 'Balaji'
+when balaji = 'A' and shift = 'A' then 'Balaji'
 End as author
 from final
-where balaji = 'A' and shift = 'A'
+where balaji = 'A' and shift = 'A' union select healthcheck,types,mins,date, case when prasath = 'A' and shift = 'A' then 'Prasath'

-union
-select healthcheck,types,mins,date,
-case
-when prasath = 'A' then 'Prasath'
 End as author
 from final
 where prasath = 'A' and shift = 'A'